XRPLF/XRPL-Standards/XLS-0069d-simulate/README.md

 * In user interfaces, provide users with a preview of what a transaction (e.g. `Payment`, `OfferCreate`, ...) can be expected to do.
 * Get the current price of an AMM ([related issue](https://github.com/XRPLF/rippled/issues/5007)).

-## Appendix B: Proposed Implementation
+## Appendix C: Proposed Implementation

 A proposed implementation is available here: https://github.com/XRPLF/rippled/pull/5069